avalanche-foundation/ACPs/ACPs/TEMPLATE.md

 ## Reference Implementation

 A reference/example implementation that people can use to assist in understanding or implementing this specification.
-If the implementation is too large to reasonably be included inline, then consider adding it as one or more files in `./ACP-####-implementation/*` or linking to a PR on an external repository.
+If the implementation is too large to reasonably be included inline, then consider adding it to the ACP subdirectory or linking to a PR in an external repository.

 ## Security Considerations